harperreed/zebraprank.com/content/_index.md

 +++
-title = "The Zebra Prank - We wrapped our parents car!! by Dylan and Harper Reed" description = "The Zebra Prank - We wrapped our parents car!! by Dylan and Harper Reed" lastmod = "2018-01-01" authors = "Dylan Reed and Harper Reed" image = "http://www.zebraprank.com/images/dad_fingers_jpg"
+title = "The Zebra Prank - We wrapped our parents car!! by Dylan and Harper Reed" description = "We wrapped our parents car like a zebra!" lastmod = "2018-01-01" authors = "Dylan Reed and Harper Reed" image = "http://www.zebraprank.com/images/dad_fingers_jpg"